PrefectHQ/prefect/docs/concepts/tasks.md

 By default, Prefect attempts to create an execution graph for the tasks in your flow based on data dependencies.
 You can also explicitly order task execution by using the [`wait()`](/api-ref/prefect/futures/#prefect.futures.PrefectFuture.wait) method on a task or the [`wait_for`](/api-ref/prefect/tasks/#prefect.tasks.Task.__call__) parameter, specifying upstream task dependencies.

-You can wait for a task to finish before continuing flow execution by using the `wait()` method on a task.
+You can wait for a task to finish before continuing flow execution by using the `wait()` method on the future returned when the task is called.

 ```python
 @flow